Tuesday of the Tenth Week in Ordinary Time

 “But if salt loses its taste, with what can it be seasoned?”

-Jesus speaks of salt in terms of its taste, as a seasoning.
-As most of us know, salt isn’t meant to be tasted by itself.
-Most of us would be repulsed by even the idea of putting a spoonful of salt in our mouths.
-But it’s common to sprinkle salt liberally on one’s food in order to bring out the taste within the food.
+Jesus speaks of salt in terms of its taste: that is, as a seasoning.
+We all know that salt is not meant to be tasted by itself.
+Most of us would be repulsed by the idea of putting a spoonful of salt in our mouths.
+However, we sprinkle salt on our food in order to bring out the taste within the food.